Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 3. Enter a store name in the *Name* field.

 4. Click the [CREATE] button.
-    The *Creating Store* message is displayed.
+    The *Creating Store...* message is displayed.
+It may take several minutes until the creation is completed.
 The new store is displayed in the *STORES* tab.
 The *Basic data* tab is displayed by default.

     ![Store Details](../../Assets/Screenshots/POS/Management/Stores/Store/BasicData/BasicData.png "[Store Details]")